differentpla-net/differentpla-net.github.io/_posts/2022/2022-10-19-alternate-loopback-addresses.md

 ## macOS, though

-On macOS, the `lo` device is only bound to `127.0.0.1`, so you'll have to fix that first.
+On macOS, the `lo0` loopback device is only bound to `127.0.0.1`, so you'll have to fix that first.
 See [this Superuser question](https://superuser.com/questions/458875/how-do-you-get-loopback-addresses-other-than-127-0-0-1-to-work-on-os-x), but (tl;dr):